manasuii/Machine-Learning-Fundamentals/README.md

 5.the fourth file contains about vectors
 6.the fifth file contains some basic python revision exercises 7.the 7th file contains gradient descent
+8.the 8th file contains more on cost function